acmucsd/kartana/docs/NotionEventPipeline.md

 # Notion Event Pipeline

-This pipeline will automatically sync host form responses to the Notion Calendar once every hour.
-Manual sync can be triggered by `HTTP POST` at `bot.acmucsd.com/notion/events/sync`.
+This pipeline will automatically sync host form responses to the Notion Calendar once every 30 minutes.
+Manual sync can be triggered by running `/sync` on Discord.

 A few assumptions are made about the pipeline:
 - There is a sheet named "Notion Event Pipeline" in the Host Form Google Sheet with: